6mm Low Distortion M12 Lens for Stereo Vision Cameras Such as OX08B40 and AR0820

 Why does the CIL059 6mm S-mount lens have four f-number options?

-Four f-number options (F/1.7, F/2.8, F/4.0, F/5.6) let you optimize the light vs. depth of field tradeoff without changing lenses.
-F/1.7 is best for low-light stereo vision.
-F/4.0 and F/5.6 provide extended depth of field for inspection tasks where lighting is controlled.
+The four aperture options let you tune the light versus depth-of-field trade without changing lenses.
+F/1.7 is the low-light choice for stereo vision, while F/4.0 and F/5.6 give more depth of field for inspection work under controlled lighting.

 Can the CIL059 6mm M12 lens be used for stereo vision and depth sensing?

 Yes.
 The CIL059 is widely used in stereo camera rigs for depth estimation and SLAM navigation.
-The -4% distortion is low enough for real-time correction on edge processors like NVIDIA Jetson, and the fast F/1.7 aperture supports varied lighting conditions.
+Its -4% distortion stays manageable on edge processors, and the fast F/1.7 aperture helps in mixed lighting.

 What is the IP67 M12B variant of the CIL059?

 The M12B variant adds IP67 sealing with a sealed aluminum barrel.
-It is dust-tight and withstands temporary water immersion.
-Choose M12B for outdoor robots, autonomous delivery vehicles, agricultural equipment, or any application exposed to rain, dust, or pressure washing.
+It is dust-tight and can handle temporary water immersion, which makes it the better option for outdoor robots, autonomous delivery vehicles, and agricultural equipment.

 Does the CIL059 6mm M12 lens ship from the United States?